DavidZajicek/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

-4-print_rev.c - print a string in reverse 5-rev-string.c - return a string after reversing it 6-puts2.c - print every other character of a string
+4-print_rev.c - print a string in reverse 5-rev-string.c - return a string after reversing it 6-puts2.c - print every other character of a string 7-puts_half.c - print the second half of a given string